hsauro/FMX-Skia-Tips/README.md

 6. How to draw a rounded rectangle
 7. How to draw some Text
 8. How to draw a simple linear gradient
-9. How to draw an oval.
+9. How to draw an oval
-10.
+10. How to draw arcs

 **1. How to draw a line or bezier curve witha rounded end?**